Be sustainable

-Our Communications and Engagement Strategy establishes the Estates and Facilities Division’s strategy for communicating environmental and energy messages, including those related to our Environmental and Energy Management System.
+Our Sustainability Communications and Engagement Strategy is currently under review.
 It highlights our target audiences, communication channels, how we keep up-to-date with sector best practice, details of our main initiatives and programmes and related documents.
 It also contains a matrix of our current events and campaigns, an action plan and a campaign planning template.

 Explore the areas below to find out how you can get involved, make a difference and ‘Be Sustainable’.